karlwestin/node-gumbo-parser/README.md

-                      ie all text / comment children are included tagNamespace (string) "HTML", "SVG" or "MATHML" attributes (array)
+                      ie all text / comment children are included tagNamespace (string) "HTML", "SVG" or "MATHML" attributes (array) startPos (position) -> if element is inserted by parser, this value is undefined endPos (position)

 TextNode:
-  nodeName (string) #text or #cdata-section nodeType (number) 3 textContent (string)
+  nodeName (string) #text or #cdata-section nodeType (number) 3 textContent (string) startPos (position)

 Document:
   nodeName (string) #document